timescale/docs.timescale.com-content/installation-docker.md

 this means that Docker will potentially override any UFW settings that restrict the port you are binding to.
 If you are relying on UFW rules for network security, consider adding `DOCKER_OPTS="--iptables=false"` to `/etc/default/docker` to prevent Docker from overwriting IP Tables.
-See [this-writeup-on-the-vulnerability] for more details.
+See [this writeup on the vulnerability][docker-vulnerability] for more details.

 If you have PostgreSQL client tools (e.g., `psql`) installed locally,